CONGRATULATIONS IACA CYCLE #2

-Click here to learn about our other January winner, Kittie Mae Morris.
+Click here to learn about our other Cycle #2 mini-grant winner, Kittie Mae Morris.
 You may be the next grant winner!
 Click here to apply.

 There is no specific type of artist that we focus on or primarily support.
 Creative expression comes in a wide variety of artistic disciplines and genres.
 We are looking for passion and excellence in your craft.
 Tell us why your work is important to you and how you hope it will impact others.